Introduction to Automated Negotiation: Automated Negotiation as a Game

 \section{Automated Negotiation as a Game}

 Now that we have discussed the basic principles of game theory, we can finally come back to the topic of automated negotiation, and discuss in what sense it is a game.

-The idea is essentially simple: each negotiating agent is a player of the game and the actions they can play are exactly the negotiation actions as defined in Definition \ref{def:action}.
-However, since each action is followed by a small unpredictable delay, due to network latency, it is a non-deterministic game and since this delay itself cannot be observed, it is also a game of imperfect information.
+The basic idea is simple: each negotiating agent is a player of the game and the actions they can play are exactly the negotiation actions as defined in Definition \ref{def:action}.
+However, since each action is followed by a small unpredictable delay due to network latency, it is a non-deterministic game and since this delay itself cannot be observed, it is also a game of imperfect information.
+Furthermore, in case we assume the agents do not no each others' utility functions, then it is also a game of incomplete information.

 So, in this section we will formally define, for any negotiation domain $\dom$, a corresponding non-deterministic turn-taking game with imperfect information for 2 players, denoted $\ttgame_\dom$.
 Note that essentially we are just repeating the definition of a bilateral negotiation under the alternating offers protocol that we already gave in Chapter~\ref{sec:basic_negotiations}, but this time we are using game-theoretical terminology.